Money in Taiwan

 Taiwan - Money

-At its monetary policy meeting on 17 June, the Board of Directors of Taiwan’s Central Bank (CBC) kept rates unchanged, with the discount rate set at the record low of 1.125%.
+At its monetary policy meeting on 16 December, the Board of Directors of Taiwan’s Central Bank (CBC) kept rates unchanged, leaving the discount rate at the record low of 1.125%.
+However, the Bank continued to tighten the screws on the real estate sector in a bid to contain excessive property lending, lowering the loan-to-value (LTV) ratio cap on a range of loan types.

 Taiwan - Money Data